Navigating Universal & Islands of Adventure ~ Theme Park Guide

 VelociCoaster Review: Speed Smooth Speed.

 Hagrid’s Review: Once the Dueling Dragon’s Ride, this ride was revamped to create a space for our favorite Game Keeper and Care of Magical Creature’s Teacher.
-The line itself is satisfying.
+The line itself is so great and filled with some good HP relics.
 Circle the hut, complete with pumpkins.
 If you didn’t lock your camera/ phone in a locker there are lots of good photo ops along the way.
 Once on the ride, you can drive the motorcycle or sit in the side cart.
 They nailed the Hagrid experience, as far as creating a tribute, this ride is not your typical coaster.
 It will catch you off guard, which was my favorite thing about it.
+My son who hadn't been in a while forgot about the little surprise and found it amazing.

 Lunch: We planned on lunch at the 3 Broomsticks following the first two heavy hitter showstopper coasters.
-In this establishment you wait online to order, wait on line to get food, and wait briefly again to be seated.
-But the food and atmosphere are great.
+In this establishment you wait online to order, wait online to get food, and wait briefly again to be seated. **The new system allows you to preorder your food in the app.
+You enter your table number once you are seated and like magic your food is delivered shortly after.
+Both food and atmosphere are great.
 I was happy they offered butter beer and saved myself a pit stop by getting some with lunch, Butterbeer was high on my list.
 Universal is smart to only sell inside the park, although I’ve many times said I wished they would have a vendor in City Walk…

 Inside of the 3 Broomsticks